 People often do very well with inpatient programs for cocaine addiction.
 They learn the coping skills they need to be able to avoid relapsing.

-Long-Term Rehab Facilities in PA
+Long-Term Rehab Facilities

 While inpatient rehab is beneficial, it is not right for everyone.
 Sometimes people need a longer period of time to recover from their cocaine addictions.
 In cases like these, long-term or residential treatment is typically recommended.